In this newsletter, you will find the following: | | |

 Travel for individual research or creative pursuits, including conference participation, archival research, and other short-term activities (for one-time trips, not related to an ongoing IU partnership).

-Deadlines: July 1, 2025
+Deadlines: October 1, 2025

 Visit a current or prospective partner university to strengthen or explore collaboration in teaching, research, or creative activity.
 There are two tiers of funding: smaller exploratory grants and larger grants to support teams of faculty on collaborative work with colleagues at established partners.

-Exploratory deadline: rolling
+Exploratory deadline: Rolling

 IU Global offers funding to faculty and librarians interested in participating in research projects with one of IU’s primary partner institutions.

-Deadline: July 1, 2025
+Deadline: October 1, 2025

 Engage in a wide range of activities and collaborate with our Global Gateways in Bangkok, Beijing, Berlin, Mexico City, and New Delhi.

-Deadline: rolling
+Deadline: Rolling

 Partner with a foreign university virtually to teach a parallel course with a student project that spans borders.
 OVPIA can help connect you to an international partner.

-Deadlines: April 01, 2025 - Fall 2025, Spring 2026, or Summer 2026 courses; Oct 15, 2025 - Spring 2026 or Summer 2026 courses
+Deadlines: Oct 15, 2025 - Spring 2026 or Summer 2026 courses

 Explore funding for travel expenses to bring distinguished visitors to your campus for events.

-Deadline: rolling
+Deadline: Rolling

 Students